-You can vote early by using an absentee ballot, instead of voting in person at the polling place on Election Day.
-You can vote absentee by mail, in person, or by having a person you know pick up and deliver your ballot for you.
+You can vote early by using an absentee ballot, instead of voting in-person at your polling place on Election Day.
+You can vote absentee by mail, in-person, or by having a person you know pick up and deliver your ballot for you (this option is only available seven days before the election).
 Any voter may vote absentee.

 Casting Your Absentee Ballot

 For the General Election, you can cast your absentee ballot in two ways: